 - American Bar Association National Appellate Advocacy Competition

-- Appellate Lawyers Association Moot Court Team
+- Appellate Lawyers Association Moot Court Competition

 - Chicago Bar Association Moot Court Competition

 - Hispanic National Bar Association Moot Court Competition

 - Houston Invitational Moot Court Competition